aspectran/aspectran.github.io/pages/info.md

 comments: true
 permalink: "/info/"
 ---
-Aspectran is a lightweight Java framework for building enterprise-ready Web applications and it can also be run as a console-based and embedded applications.
+Aspectran is a lightweight Java framework for building enterprise-ready Web applications and it can also be run as console-based and embedded applications.
 It has a special feature that can provide the same service by using a same configuration settings on the Web, console-based or other applications.
 Aspectran will support most of the functionality required in an enterprise environment, and will grow into a next-generation Java application framework.